 Dublin is located 35 miles east of San Francisco at the crossroads of Interstate 580/680 in the East Bay’s Tri-Valley region.
-Home to 50,000 people, Dublin has been one of the fastest growing cities in Alameda County for the past several years.
+Home to 50,000 people, Dublin is the third fastest growing city in California.
 Dublin offers a growing park system, excellent shopping options, and expanding open space and recreational offerings.
 Annual events such as Dublin Pride Week and the St. Patrick’s Day Festival Weekend are community fixtures and a draw to the city.

 Cities: The county encompasses 14 incorporated cities, the largest of which is Oakland.

 Schools: The Alameda County Office of Education oversees seventeen K-12 school districts and one K-8 district in Alameda County.
 In all, there are approximately 225,000 primary school students in the county.
 The graduation rate for the county is 79.4 percent.

 The county is home to 13 colleges and universities, including the University of California, Berkley.

 Housing: Median value of a total of 286,780 owner occupied houses in Alameda County was $497,200 based on 2010 data.